andybonnetto/Carderly/Carderly_Motor/README.md

 When the system breaks just discard all cards
 ## Motor launch
 All motors can be launch by using the functions python file "call_motor.py" (workin on it), it calls subfunctions with classes for each type of motors, parameters and pins must be entered according to the scheme in the bottom.
-At the end of every motor call, a *cleanup* function set in every class is necessary to disconnect motor from pins in order to let the energy for other motors.
+At the end the whole code, a *cleanup* function set for every class is necessary to disconnect motors from pins.
 PINS refer to GPIO pins shown on scheme ([pin/GPIO relation](https://github.com/andybonnetto/Carderly/blob/main/Carderly_Motor/pins.PNG))
 In the launch file : you can use
 ```
 from call_motor import *